Setup a development environment

 docker compose up

-To access the local instance of MicroPowerManager open http://localhost:8001/ in a web browser.
+- To access the local development instance of MicroPowerManager open http://localhost:8001/ in a web browser.

 Log in to the application using the following credentials: